Fa11on: Underground solo career

-Finding Love
+Finding love

-In 2009 Abz Love reconnected with Fallon via Myspace & they became a couple.
+In 2009 Abz Love reconnected with Fallon via Myspace and they became a couple.
 Love was battling drug addiction & had no job, no money & nowhere to live.
 Fallon looked after Love & took a hiatus from songwriting & performing to focus on getting his career back in track & support him back to health.
-She became his official manager in late 2009 and is credited with managing Love's career through ITV2's the Big Reunion, Celebrity Big Brother 12, and most recently with BBC two for the couple's hit documentary series 'Country Strife : Abz on the Farm' which she costarred in and co-produced with Andrea Cornes.
+She became his official manager in late 2009 and is credited with managing Love's career through ITV2's The Big Reunion, Celebrity Big Brother, and most recently with BBC two for the couple's hit documentary series Country Strife: Abz on the Farm which she co-starred in and co-produced with Andrea Cornes.

 Country Strife : Abz on the Farm

-In August 2015, Country Stife: Abz on the Farm aired BBC Two.
+In August 2015, Country Strife: Abz on the Farm aired BBC Two.
 Series one featured three 30 minutes episodes.
 The show follow Fa11on and then partner Abz Love's journey throughout 2014 as they purchased a dilapidated smallholding and navigated the highs and lows of adjusting to rural life on a budget.
 The show was co-produced by Fallon & Andrea Cornes of Tin Can Island and commissioned by Tom MacDonald.
 Many felt BBC Two were taking a risk in introducing Love to their audience and were criticised heavily for it.
 But the show was an unexpected success and there was a Christmas special commissioned Country Strife: Abz on the Christmas farm which aired on Boxing day 2015.